Sevelantis/weather-station-stm32-cpp/README.md

 - **What should I do next with gained experience?**

 ## **Final Device Requirements**
-Device should:
+The Device should:
-- [x] Have total budget no more than 10$
+- [x] Have a total budget no more than 10$
 - [x] Consume input voltage: 3.3V/5V
 - [x] Update current ambient temperature (Celsius scale)
 - [x] Update current air humidity (Percent scale)